 - Move the brush across the teeth using a small circular motion (if using an electric toothbrush, hold it at the same angle against the teeth and gum line and let it do the work).
 Continue with this motion cleaning one tooth at a time.
 Keep the tips of the bristles against the gum line.
 Avoid pressing so hard that the bristles lie flat against the teeth.
 (Only the tips of the toothbrush clean the teeth.)
 Let the bristles reach into spaces between teeth.

 - Brush across the top of the chewing surfaces of the back teeth.
-Make sure the bristles get into the groves and crevices.
+Make sure the bristles get into the grooves and crevices.